-The Sarbanes-Oxley Act contains 11 sections or chapters; yet, there are a few to highlight that specifically address committee roles and requirements: Audit committees are responsible for (1) overseeing the accuracy of the financial reporting process, (2) ensuring external auditor independence, (3) reviewing the company’s system of internal controls, and (4) ensuring compliance with all laws and regulations.
+The Securities & Exchange Commission (SEC) requires that all U.S. public companies have an audit committee; these requirements were formalized by the 2002 Sarbanes-Oxley Act (SOX), which highlights the committee’s key roles and responsibilities: (1) overseeing the accuracy of the financial reporting process, (2) ensuring external auditor independence, (3) reviewing the company’s system of internal controls, and (4) ensuring compliance with all laws and regulations.